sx-bet/sx-bet-api-docs/source/includes/_orders.md

 }
 ```

 This endpoint fills orders on the exchange.
-Multiple orders can be filled at once and no gas is paid as this is a meta transaction submitted by the API itself. _Therefore you do not require any MATIC in your wallet to fill orders_.
+Multiple orders can be filled at once and no gas is paid as this is a meta transaction submitted by the API itself.

 Note that pre-game has a built-in betting delay of 5s and in-game betting has a built-in betting delay of 8s.
 This is added to guard against toxic flow and high spikes in latency from the bookmaker's side.
 It is effectively protection for the bookmaker.
 If the odds change within that delay time, the order will be cancelled and an error will be thrown.